NoahBHowe/project_one/GitHubProjectOne/readMe.md

 3. As a user, I should be able to see whether to go, slow down or stop
 4. As a user, I should be able to go, slow down or stop.
 5. As a user, I should be able to see when I am advancing or retreating.
-6. As a user, I should be able to play against a second player
+6. As a user, I should be able to play against a second player.
-7. As a user, I should be able to see who has won
+7. As a user, I should be able to see who has won.

+##How-to-Use!
+Player one and player two race to reach the finish line.
+Player One advances by pressing the 'S' key, while Player Two advances by clicking the mouse.
+When the light shows green you go forward, while it shows yellow you slow, but if you are still clicking when it turns to red you will go backwards.
+The first car to travel 1000 pixels wins!

+##Unsolved problems:
+I have